aanderse/LdapRecord.com/source/docs/tutorials/activedirectory/user-management.md

 ### User Account Control {#user-account-control}

-User account control is an integer that contains flags to control the behaviour of an ActiveDirectory user account.
+User account control is an integer that contains flags to control the behaviour of an Active Directory user account.

 You can manipulate this manually by simply setting the `userAccountControl` property on an existing user using the raw integer value, or you can use the account control builder `LdapRecord\Models\Attributes\AccountControl`: